vanus-labs/docs/content/vanus-connect/connector-guides/source/grafana/setup.md

 ## Getting Started

-To obtain all Grafana events using Vanus Cloud, follow these steps:
+To obtain all Grafana events using Vanus Connect, follow these steps:

 ### Create a Connection